 There is little more off-putting to customers than when they find what they consider to be a 'foreign body' in their food.
 Most consumer complaints to manufacturers and retailers derive from this.
 Sometimes the object is a perfectly natural component of the food - but in all cases it is important to find out what it is and how and when it got there.
 Campden BRI offers a fast, accurate service for the identification of adventitious and deliberate contaminants, helping to pinpoint its source and advising on preventative solutions.

-Light microscope examination for features such as size, colour, curvature, surface scratches and deposits is followed by X-ray microanalysis in the scanning electron microscope.
-This quick non-destructive test gives a spectrum of the elements found in a sample, and results are compared with data from a large reference collection of known glass samples to make an identification.
+Light microscope examination for features such as size, colour, curvature and deposits is followed by X-ray microanalysis in the scanning electron microscope.
+This quick non-destructive test gives a spectrum of the elements found in a sample, allowing for rapid identification.

 Metal, stone and plastics